Filroden/visage/ROADMAP.md

 # v2.0.0

-## Issues
+* Data model changes and UI to token/actor-level visages to include new flipX and flipY data?
+Migration script needed?

-* Data model changes and UI to actor visage to include flipX and flipY?
+* CSS cleanup - lots of duplication between v2 additions and original css that need deconflicting and, ideally, re-using rather than repeating
-* How to visualise a global visage without a token?
+* Add instant preview of Visage in Global Visage Editor

-## Ideas
+* Should Global Visages stack?

-### Global Visage Editor
+* What do tags do?

-* Instant preview of Visage
+* How to improve UX for categories?